 Ross lost many followers in the ensuing match of combat chess.
 Ross was taken prisoner, but escaped shortly afterwards.
 He infiltrated the nuptials, dressed as the priest, and was challenged to a final game of combat chess by Simon.
 If Ross won, he could have Beatrice.

 Ross lost, of course, and realized that he had become the villain of the story.
 The hero always wins, and Beatrice and Simon exchanged vows.

-The Medieval & Renaissance Faire at The Ohio State University will be held on Saturday, April 5, 2014, from 11 a.m. until 6 p.m. on the OSU Mirror Lake, South Oval and West Lawn areas.
+The Medieval & Renaissance Faire at The Ohio State University was held on Saturday, April 5, 2014, from 11 a.m. until 6 p.m. on the South Oval.

 The Council hires outside performers, including singers, musicians, sword fighters, comedy acts, stunt acts, and many more.
 Ohio State students perform at Faire as well, including the Medieval and Renaissance Performer's Guild and the Society for Creative Anachronism.

 Faire vendors sell all sorts of period wares.
 Merchants sell everything from period clothing and swords, to candles and incense, to jewelry and masks, to stuffed creatures and fairy wands.
 Follow your nose to the smoked turkey stand!

 The Faire Program, distributed at Faire, contains information about performers, vendors, shows, and ads from area businesses.
 Ad sales directly support Council's operating costs, and help ensure the success of Faire.